SebasSaenz/Coding_club/Boxplot_taxonomy.md

     ##  $ Antibiotic: num  7.1 2.4 4.12 8.9 4.7 ...
     ##  $ Antibiotic: num  3.43 8 4.82 5.91 1.89 ...
     ##  $ Antibiotic: num  8.29 9.64 3.23 8.27 6.26 ...

+Let´s check if the data was imported correctly by summing the abundance of every taxa in each sample.
+The result must be 100 per column.

 ``` r
 colSums(df[3:8])